55 Rapid-Fire Icebreaker Activities For Any Group

 Marooned

 Split the group into smaller teams.
-Members should then answer how many items – limited to five – they would have brought with them if they were to be left behind on an island.
-Members are limited to five items per team and not per person.
+Teams should then decide which items – limited to five – they would bring with them if they were left behind on an island.
+Then, each team presents their findings to the group!

 Pat on the Back